Gymnast544/PS5Utils/README.md

 # PS5Utils

+## Various utilities I developed to help with acquiring a PS5 console when they were impossible to get

+#### Usage instructions

 Uses python 3, install at https://www.python.org/downloads/
 In command prompt install all of the packages in requirements.txt using pip (Navigate to the folder with the download, do pip install -r "requirements.txt")